Food safety incidents in China: Sudan I red dye

 In 1996, China banned food manufacturers from using Sudan I red dye to color their products.
 China followed a number of other developed nations in banning the dye due to its links to cancer and other negative health effects.
 However, officials in the General Administration of Quality Supervision, Inspection and Quarantine, the State Bureau of Industry and Commerce, and the State Food and Drug Administration discovered in 2005 that Sudan I was being used in food in many major Chinese cities.
 In Beijing, the Heinz Company added the red dye to chili sauce; in Guangdong, Zhejiang, Hunan, and Fujian, the red dye was discovered in vegetables and noodles.
 Kentucky Fried Chicken (KFC) used the red dye in its 1,200 restaurants, and medicine in Shanghai also contained Sudan I.

 Before the year 2005, companies in China had been using Sudan I illegally, and government officials gave two reasons why the 1996 ban had not been adequately enforced.
 The first reason was that there were too many agencies overseeing food production, creating loopholes and inefficiency.
 The second reason was that the government agencies were not equipped or trained with the food testing equipment that could have detected the dye earlier.
 Officials announced that they would begin to reform the food safety system on national and local levels.

 Food safety incidents in 2006

 Counterfeit drugs

 The State Food and Drug Administration reported that their officials had resolved 14 cases involving fake drugs and 17 cases involving "health accidents" at drug manufacturing facilities.
-One of these incidents involved fake Armillarisni A; ten people injected with the fake drug died in May 2006.
-The drug quality inspectors at the factory that produced the Armillarisni A drugs failed to notice that the chemical diglycol had been added to drugs.
+One of these incidents involved fake Armillarisin A; ten people injected with the fake drug died in May 2006.
+The drug quality inspectors at the factory that produced the Armillarisin A drugs failed to notice that the chemical diglycol had been added to drugs.
 In July, 2006, six people died and 80 more became sick after ingesting an antibiotic with disinfectant as an ingredient.
 In 2006, the government also "revoked the business licenses of 160 drug manufacturers and retailers."